go-echarts/go-echarts/README.md

 ### 📝 Usage

-It's easy to get started with go-echarts with [go-echarts/examples](https://github.com/go-echarts/examples) and [GoDocs](https://pkg.go.dev/github.com/go-echarts/go-echarts/v2).
+It's easy to get started with go-echarts with the [handbook](https://go-echarts.github.io/go-echarts), [go-echarts/examples](https://github.com/go-echarts/examples) and [GoDocs](https://pkg.go.dev/github.com/go-echarts/go-echarts/v2).

 In this example, we create a simple bar chart with only a few lines of code.